 Bill McColl at 202-216-0035 or Tony Newman at 510-208-7711

-If implemented, Measure 62 will require judges to allow eligible non-violent drug defendants to be placed in treatment instead of incarceration or conviction.
-Defendants charged with Schedule I drug offenses are not eligible (including heroin, marijuana, and LSD) because sponsors of the initiative sought to avoid a conflict with Congress over the so-called “Barr amendment,” a federal law that keeps the District from lowering penalties for Schedule I drugs.
+If implemented, Measure 62 will require judges to allow eligible non-violent drug defendants to be placed in treatment instead of jail.
+Defendants charged with Schedule I drug offenses would not be eligible (including heroin, marijuana, and LSD), avoiding a potential conflict with Congress over the “Barr amendment” — a federal law that keeps the District from lowering penalties for Schedule I drugs.